-In general, participants may elect to receive a distribution upon hardship, termination, disability, retirement or after the age of 591/2; however, loans and hardship withdrawals may not be taken from an ARC account.
+In general, participants may elect to receive a distribution upon hardship, termination, disability, retirement or after the age of 59/2.
 Hardship distributions are allowed for purchasing a primary residence or financing the higher education of the participant, the participant's spouse or dependent, as well as paying unreimbursed medical bills or alleviating certain other financial hardships.
 Upon termination, disability or retirement, participants may elect to start receiving benefits or rollover their account balances into other qualified plans.

 If a participant dies, the total account balance will be paid to the designated beneficiary or to his or her estate.
 Under certain circumstances, participants may also elect to take in-service distributions of any after-tax contributions, rollover contributions and vested matching contributions.